DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/4-results/ce_cmap.typ

 === Test on Training Set

 Looking at the results of passing through images from the training set yields some interesting results, highlighting some rather undesired artifacts introduced by the cold map loss.
 This is particularly apparent with the DeepLab results.
 After 100 epochs, the model seems to pad the output with a lot of pixels of a seemingly random nature.
-The other models to not exhibit this behaviour, not even the other convolution-based model, U-Net.
+The other models do not exhibit this behaviour, not even the other convolution-based model, U-Net.
 The transformer-based models simply generate very thick outputs that are accurately classified.

 #std-block(breakable: false,
   figure(